 How important is for the website to be mobile friendly?

 Essential.
 Google now considers the mobile version as the default version of a website and the desktop version being the alternative one.
 Whilst now many websites can still get away with not offering a mobile-first experience, this oversight will potentially cost companies a lot in terms of business coming from search engines in the form of organic traffic.

-All SEO campaigns and landing pages should include keywords research.
+All SEO PR campaigns should include keywords research.
 Put simply, this is a method of finding out what keywords people are using when they’re searching for services and products.
-Based on search volume and thigns like search intent, we are able to tell what keywords or expressions are more likely to produce the desired results.
+Based on search volume and things like search intent, we are able to tell what keywords or expressions are more likely to produce the desired results.
 As with other areas of work for SEO, testing with different formats and content structure is recommended.

-It depends on quite a few factors that range from the website’s popularity and trust (Google allocates popular websites a higher crawl budget and pay closer attention to their updates), to how close a website follows the recommended guidelines (duplicate content can negatively influence how well Google understands what’s on a website) and to the history of a domain (previous negative behaviour could make Google re-evaluate websites with a skeptical eye).
-Anything from a couple of weeks to fours months is considered normal in terms of results.
+It depends on quite a few factors that range from the website’s popularity and trust (Google allocates popular websites a higher “crawl budget” and pays closer attention to their updates), to how close a website follows the recommended guidelines (duplicate or low quality content can negatively influence how well Google understands what’s on a website) and to the history of a domain (previous negative behaviour could make Google re-evaluate websites with a skeptical eye, for example).
+Anything from a couple of weeks to a few months is considered normal in terms of seeing initial results.

 Here are just a few of our very valued clients.
 Discover how we helped provide PR

 and digital marketing support to help there business become more prosperous.